 How does the magnetic braking system work?

 In order to add resistance in your pedaling, this type of resistance uses a magnetic force to add resistance.
 The flywheel gets resistance through two strong and powerful magnets.
-As the user pedals, there is an attractive force between flywheel and magnets that generates resistance and makes pedaling harder.

 Unlike the direct contact braking system, it does not squeak while you pedal as there is no direct contact between flywheel and magnets.
 It tends to provide more smooth and efficient resistance than others.
-The bikes with magnetic resistance come with pre-marked resistance levels, so you don’t need to worry about setting the resistance.

 Cons: